laravel/docs/packages.md

 When this command is executed, the configuration files for your application will be copied to `app/config/packages/vendor/package` where they can be safely modified by the developer!

 > **Note:** The developer may also create environment specific configuration files for your package by placing them in `app/config/packages/vendor/package/environment`.

+<a name="package-views"></a>
+## Package Views

+If you are using a package in your application, you may occasionally wish to customize the package's views.
+You can easily export the package views to your own `app/views` directory using the `view:publish` Artisan command:

+	php artisan view:publish vendor/package

+This command will move the package's views into the `app/views/packages` directory.
+If this directory doesn't already exist, it will be created when you run the command.
+Once the views have been published, you may tweak them to your liking!
+The exported views will automatically take precendence over the package's own view files.

 <a name="package-migrations"></a>
 ## Package Migrations